cloudfoundry-community-attic/bosh-bootstrap/README.md

 ## Usage

+Bosh Bootstrap is available primarily as a standalone CLI `bosh-bootstrap`.
+If you have the bosh CLI installed, then it is also available as a bosh plugin via `bosh bootstrap`.
+This readme assumes the former usage.

 ### First time usage

 The first time you use `bosh bootstrap` it will create everything necessary, including a public IP address, security groups, a private key, and the all-important micro bosh that you want.
 The example output below includes user prompts.